scheidelg/deskbackup/pages/scripting_and_programming/javascript.md

 Click [here](csm.md) for more details.

-Click [here](https://www.scheidel.net/library/csm.js) to view the JavaScript functions along with some code to demonstrate it's use.
+Click [here](https://www.scheidel.net/library/csm.js) to view the JavaScript functions along with some code to demonstrate its use.
 Please note that the full JavaScript code includes detailed comments to explain the function's use, arguments, variables, and logic.

 Click [here](https://www.scheidel.net/library/csm-mini.js) to view the JavaScript code minified to ~XXXXXXXXXXXXXXXXXXx characters.